In the third chapter of the

 “Christ the power of God and the wisdom of God”: 1 Cor.
 1:24.

 George Fox, The Great Mystery, p.
 180. Fox quotes 1 John 5:7-8.
 (See also Note 3, above.
-Apparently, Fox was not aware that the set of verses includes a trinitarian interpolation: see the Wikipedia article on the Johannine Comma.)
-He includes Jn.
+Apparently, Fox was not aware that the set of verses includes the trinitarian interpolation now called the Johannine Comma.)
+In the quoted passage, Fox includes Jn.
 10:30 and Jn.
 14, verses 10, 11, and 20 as well.
 Jn.
 14:20 is of particular interest: “In that day you shall know that I [am] in my father, you in me, and I in you.”